systechafrica/NASSIT-Documentation/docs/src/members/members.md

-## Member Register
+## Establishments Register

-The **'Sponsor Register'** lists all the employers in a scheme.
+The **'Establishments Register'** lists all the employers in a scheme.
 From this window specific actions can be carried out regarding a selected employer from the list.
 See screenshot below:

 <img  alt="Sponsor Register" width="97%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image3.png">